meetecho/juturna/docs/source/concepts/custom_nodes.rst

    from juturna.components import BaseNode from juturna.components import Message

-   from juturna.payloads._payloads import BasicPayload
+   from juturna.payloads import BytesPayload, AudioPayload

-   class CustomNode(BaseNode[BasicPayload, BasicPayload]):
+   class CustomNode(BaseNode[BytesPayload, AudioPayload]):
-       def __init__(self, param_1: int, param_2: str):
+       def __init__(self, param_1: int, param_2: str, **kwargs):
-           super().__init__('proc')
+           super().__init__(**kwargs)

        def update(self, message: Message[BasicPayload]):
            ...

 The node class signature reports the types of input and output payloads the node respectively expects as input and produces as output.
+Additionally, a set of arguments will be automatically added when the node is first instantiated, under ``kwargs``.
+This contains:

+- ``node_name``, the name assigned to the node,
+- ``node_type``, the node type specified in the configuration file,
+- ``pipe_name``, the name of the pipe where the node was created.

 Notes:

-- do not include keyword arguments in the node constructor: the argument values stored in the configuration file will be treated as default values for the node, whenever not provided in the pipeline configuration
+- do not include other keyword arguments in the node constructor: the argument values stored in the configuration file will be treated as default values for the node, whenever not provided in the pipeline configuration

 +------------------------+---------------------+-----------------------------+
 | property               | type                | description                 |